UK Financial Services, regulations and ethics

 A person’s employment status is important in determining any protection needs.
 Those who do not work through unemployment and/or sickness may not receive anything other than modest State benefits.
 Equally they are unlikely to be able to afford private protection arrangements to augment the provision made by the State.
 Employees are likely to have the most provision made for them through work-based schemes for example, the continuation of salary in the event of illness or incapacity.
 These would need to be fully investigated before making any recommendations to ensure there is no unnecessary duplication.
 Those who are business owners are likely to have a variety of both personal and business related protection needs.

 Existing cover should always be taken into account when assessing client needs.
-Other areas to assess as well as the available benefits from existing insurance policies are accessibility to State benefits and any payments that may be made by an employer on death or illness.
-As already mentioned, there is no point in arranging more cover than is needed.
+Other areas to assess are accessibility to State benefits and any payments that may be made by an employer on death or illness.
+As already mentioned, there is no point in arranging more cover than is needed as this would also be a breach of the ‘suitability rules’.

 Protection life cycle

 Shortened demo course.
-See details at foot of page....mbing stairs, shopping, preparing food
+See details at foot of page....tairs, shopping, preparing food

 First three definitions get used for people in work.
-First definition will be most expensive but more likely to pay a claim.
-Last definition will be cheapest but least likely to pay a claim.
-Fourth definition usually used with cover such as that available for house persons.
+First occupation definition will be most expensive but more likely to pay a claim.
+Last occupation definition will be cheapest but least likely to pay a claim.
+Activities of daily living definition usually used with cover such as that available for house persons.

 Critical illness cover